rust-lang/unsafe-code-guidelines/reference/src/glossary.md

 The base address of an allocation is not necessarily unique; but if two distinct allocations have the same base address then at least one of them must be empty.

 Pointer arithmetic is generally only possible within an allocation:
-[provenance][pointer-provenance] ensures that each pointer "remembers" which allocation it points to, and accesses are only permitted if the address is in range of the allocation associated with the pointer.
+[provenance][provenance] ensures that each pointer "remembers" which allocation it points to, and accesses are only permitted if the address is in range of the allocation associated with the pointer.

-Data inside an allocation is stored as [abstract bytes][abstract-byte];
+Data inside an allocation is stored as [abstract bytes][abstract byte];
 in particular, allocations do not track which type the data inside them has.

 ### Interior mutability